7 Days11,700 ft.

 During the daytime temperatures will range from 10 to 15 degrees in the morning to 2 to 5 degrees in night.
 One should bring enough pair of clothes and better quality trekking boots, so that a trekker can be cover them thoroughly and does not face any difficulty during the stay at this temperature.
 There is a vast difference in the mountain temperature, and when it’s about the trek to Har Ki Dun trek, so it might be possible that one can encounter a little difficulty during acclimatization.
 It is essential to bring all warm clothes, and that should not even affect the backpack too much.

-This is a valley trek where you trek along the Supin River to Har Ki Dun trek in Himalayas, since the trekking trail isn’t treaded upon too often, birds and animals thrive in this region.
-One can spot langoor families near Puani Garaat.
-Black bears, wild boars, and Barasingha are few of the other animals you can spot if you’re lucky.
+Har ki dun valley trail isn’t treaded upon too often; birds and animals thrive in this region.
+One can spot languor families near Puani Garaat.
+Black bears, wild boars, and Barasingha are a few of the other animals you can spot if you’re lucky.
 Golden eagles and massive Himalayan griffins also live here.
 The colorful Himalayan Monal, the state bird of Uttarakhand, thrives in the forests here.
-The Har ki Dun trail takes you back in time.
 The cradle shaped valley has many ancient villages that are over 3,000 years old.
-This is also one of the few treks where one can come across the local lifestyle in close proximity.
+This is also one of the few treks to come across the local lifestyle nearby.
 Most of the residents here grow rajma, potato, and rice for a living.
-They also weave their own wool and make jackets and coats.
-You can get an intimate look into the lives of villagers as they pass you by.
-The Har Ki Dun trail assumes a different view during the months of October and November.
+They also weave their wool and make jackets and coats.
+You can get an intimate look into the lives of villagers as they pass you by; the Har Ki Dun trail assumes a different view during October and November.
 Here is a gallery of lush, green landscape.
-You will spot horses and cows grazing in the meadows and on the sprawling river banks makes Har ki dun one of the best treks in India.
-The valley does not just have the essence of an amazing trek but the valley according to Hindu mythology is another way that Pandavas took while walking towards the heaven via Swargarohini.
-Har ki dun valley gives you the panoramic view of the Mother Nature; the cradle shaped valley signifies peace and serene beauty and describes Nature in an ultimate way, each step you take while trekking in the magnificent valley allows you to get the feeling of paradise in the lap of Himalayas, especially in summers because Har ki Dun trek best time is April to Nov.
+You will spot horses and cows grazing in the meadows, and on the sprawling river banks makes Har ki dun one of the best treks in India.
+The valley does not just have the essence of a fantastic trek.
+Still, the valley, according to Hindu mythology, is another way that Pandavas took while walking towards heaven via Swargarohini.
+Har ki dun valley gives you the panoramic view of Mother Nature; the cradle shaped valley signifies peace and serene beauty and ultimately describes Nature, each step you take while trekking in the magnificent valley allows you to get the feeling of paradise in the lap of the Himalayas, especially in summers because Har ki Dun trek best time is April to Nov.

 Altitude: 6,397 Ft.